-As a parent, teacher, caregiver, guardian, or adult, we must value physical activity for both ourselves and our children.
-We should provide kids with opportunities and encourage them to participate in physical activities because interaction with technology, urbanization, academic pressures among many other factors have made them less active.
+As parents, teachers, caregivers, guardians, or adults, we must value physical activity for both ourselves and our children.
+We should provide kids with opportunities to be active.
+Interaction with technology, urbanization, academic pressures among many other factors has made our children less active.
+They should be encouraged to play.

-Kids look to us for examples of how to talk, dress, act, and lead a physically active or inactive lifestyle.
-As they stay at home with us during the Covid-19 crisis, involve them in farming, cooking, walking, gardening, house chores, and occasionally exercise with them.
+Children look up to us for examples of how to talk, dress, act, and lead a physically active or inactive lifestyle.
+Involve them in farming, cooking, walking, gardening, house chores, and exercise with them as they stay at home through the pandemic.
+You don’t need a fancy gymnasium or organized sports to get kids active.

 - Their Motor Development and Growth.